Was the Berlin Wall a Result of the Cold War?

 The Division of Germany

-In 1949, two separate German states were established: the Federal Republic of Germany (West Germany) and the German Democratic Republic (East Germany).
-West Germany became a capitalist democracy, while East Germany was under Soviet control and became a communist state.
+In 1949, two separate German states were established: Strict separation created the Federal Republic of Germany in the west plus the German Democratic Republic in the east.
+The Soviet Union transformed East Germany into communist rule whereas West Germany developed into a capitalist democracy.

 The construction of the Berlin Wall had several objectives: